 Each real estate video type can be of interest to different segments within your audience.
 By giving people something they are interested in while also sharing your company, you can build awareness and loyalty.

 All of this sounds great in theory but why is this needed specifically for real estate?
 Read on to find out more.

 Why real estate marketing needs video?

 Real estate marketing has a very visual appeal.
 People love to look at properties for sale as well as watching tv shows about house makeovers.

 We’ve all seen some show about DIY gone wrong while people scramble to fix it right?
 Why not capitalise on this interest and create marketing content that will intrigue people.

-Real estate can encompass not only the business and the property, but also the neighbourhood and lifestyle surrounding the area.
-You can use the most innovative video technology to create stunning high quality content.
+Real estate can encompass not only the business and the property, but also the neighborhood and lifestyle surrounding the area.
+You can use the most innovative video technology to create stunning high-quality content.